-Here’s a closer look at the 4 ways your business can benefit from employee monitoring:
+Here’s a closer look at the four ways your business can benefit from employee monitoring:

-Most employees waste time during their work hours.
+Most employees waste some time during their work hours.

 While being distracted during the workday is normal, the problem lies in paying your employees for that wasted time.
-Not only that, but all that wasted time also eats away at your organization’s productivity — reducing the money you bring in.
+Additionally, all that wasted time eats away at your organization’s productivity — reducing the money you bring in.

-However, when employees know they’re being monitored, they won’t waste as much time.
-This, in turn, helps you pay them only for actual work and also increase your company’s overall productivity.
+However, when you’re monitoring employee activity, they won’t waste as much time.
+This helps you pay them only for actual work and also increases your company’s overall productivity.